razaqqq/ArtGalleryApp/README.md

       <td> <img src="https://github.com/user-attachments/assets/51ba9928-2e83-4858-99cd-761d214c792d" width="200" height="400"  /></td>
        <td>
         <p>
-         Sign in Screen, in here you can login by using Account you created in "CreateAccount Screen" by feeling email and password Account you created then click SignIn Button
+         Sign in Screen, in here you can login by using Account you created in "CreateAccount Screen" by filling email and password Account you created then click SignIn Button
         </p>
       </td>
     </tr>